The best horse breeds for heavy riders have both heart and heft.

 - Love to work cattle: Quarter Horses have a natural ‘cow sense’ and instinctively understand cattle.
 Plus, they can turn on a dime, so cows can’t easily get away from these amazing horses.

 Hold Your Horses: If you’re thinking about buying a Quarter Horse, check if they’re carrying any genetic diseases.
-Some horses will carry a defective gene that will not only inhibit their performance, but will also make it harder for them to stay healthy.
+Some horses will carry a defective gene that will not only inhibit their performance but also make it harder for them to stay healthy.
 Horses with these defective genes can be emotionally difficult and have a serious impact on your finances.

 Eager to Learn More?
 Visit the American Quarter Horse Association